spynappels/support_sysstat/README.md

 * support_sysstat - Wrapper class to install and manage sysstat on Linux nodes.

 * support_sysstat::install - Installs sysstat and ensures that the cron jobs are enabled.

+There are also 3 tasks provided by this module:

+* support_sysstat::snapshot - Task to display all captured metrics for the current day in the Console.

+* support_sysstat::filtered_snapshot - Task to display only selected metrics for the current day in the Console.

 ## Limitations